open-obfuscator/doc/omvll/passes/arithmetic/index.md

 *"Why doing such transformation and not directly replacing the addition with its MBA equivalent?"*

-First, LLVM is able to simplify MBA as it is discussed in the next section: [Limitation & Attacks](#limitations--attacks).
+First, the compiler itself is able to simplify MBA as it is discussed in the next section: [Limitation & Attacks](#limitations--attacks).
 One solution to prevent these optimizations is to create a function flagged with the attribute `OptimizeNone`, which is roughly equivalent to: